 The last thing you want to see is gas leaking from the bottom of a car.
 It’s an alarming situation and one that you should never ignore.
 If gas is leaking from the car, it’s time to take action.

-In this guide, we discuss all of these possible causes.
-We also look at the symptoms of a fuel leak and help you find the best fixes.
-At the end of our article, you will find answers to some of your top questions, including whether you should drive with a gas leak.
+In this guide, I discuss all of these possible causes.
+I also look at the symptoms of a fuel leak and help you find the best fixes.
+At the end of the article, you will find answers to some of your top questions, including whether you should drive with a gas leak.

 Causes of Gas Leaking From The Bottom Of Car